Deferred payment agreement

 12-week property disregard

-If you permanently move into a care home in England, Wales or Northern Ireland that has local authority-funded placements, have low income and own your own property, the council must ignore the value of the property for the first 12 weeks of your stay (2018–19).
+For example, if you decide to permanently move into a care home in England, Wales or Northern Ireland that has local authority-funded placements, and you own your own property, have low income and your savings are below the capital threshold (for example, £23,250 in England in 2019-20), then the council must ignore the value of your property for the first 12 weeks of your stay.
 After 12 weeks, the value of your property will be counted as part of your capital.

-In Scotland, the rules are slightly different; the threshold for savings is £27,250 (2018–19), and although the property owner is entitled to the 12-week disregard unless the property is sold within that time, the disregard period can start from the decision is made that the stay in the care home is permanent (which may be longer than 12 weeks in some circumstances).
+In Scotland, the rules are slightly different; the threshold for savings is £28,000 (2019-20), and although the property owner is entitled to the 12-week disregard unless the property is sold within that time, the disregard period can start from the time the decision is made that the stay in the care home is permanent (which may be longer than 12 weeks in some circumstances).

-Find out about third-party top-up fees; what they are, when they can and can’t be paid, and how to ensure you have ...
+Find out about third-party top-up fees; what they are, when they can be paid, and how to complete the paperwork.

 We explain how you can pay for your care, what happens if your money runs out and getting financial advice.